dkbruce/cryptocurrency/readme.md

 ###### When creating table columns in SQL, some column names had to be used as strings, as their names were also existing data types (such as “date”).
 ###### The date columns in the cryptocurrency dataframes had to be converted to the SQL format of YYYY-MM-DD.
 To do this, we used datetime, strftime and strptime to convert from Mon DD, YYY to YYYY-MM-DD.
 This function was looped over the “date” column in all dataframes.
 ###### The null values in the Volume column in the original data were specified by a dash (“-”); we had to replace that with a blank character in order to import to SQL as an integer.
 ###### The data for the S&P 500 has a column called “Adj Close” which we removed when cleaning the data, as it reflected the same values from the “Close” column.
-###### The tables were all inner joined on the date.

 ### Load: